 Where does he fit in at Anfield?

 But that’s not to say that Minamino isn’t likely to get his fair share of game time.
 It was a minor miracle that those three plus Dirock Origi were just about the only forwards that Klopp used when winning the Champions League last season and he’s unlikely to be quite that lucky on the injury front once again.
-There are some on offer for this year’s edition and you’d be pretty foolish to rule out Liverpool defending their title.
+There are some exciting football odds on offer for this year’s edition and you’d be pretty foolish to rule out Liverpool defending their title.

 Minamino’s big trump card might be his versatility.
 He’s unlikely to play in the central role that Firmino excels in but he can certainly play on either wing.
 That means that the absence of Salah and Mane could see him feature out wide, while if it’s Firmino who doesn’t play, Salah could easily occupy the central position as has been the case in the past, allowing Minamino to slot in at Salah’s regular position on the right.